lucasatapia/lucasatapia.github.io/index.md

 - Built React Native module in **< 3 weeks** (≈ 1,900 LoC)
 - Validated with 25+ weightlifters _(including non-Whoop users)_; **100%** said they’d use this lightweight tracker
 - **95%** of 20 survey responders said they’d use a feature like this
-- Added **Add-Exercise** tab to eliminate need for official API sync
+- Added **Add-Exercise** tab to eliminate need for official Whoop API sync
 - Feedback from **Whoop VP Growth & Sr Staff PM** → invited to upcoming beta